Menu Close

 What mental health conditions are linked to being a mother?

 There’s a popular misconception that mothers will only face one type of mental illness in the form of ‘the blues’.
+A 2024 report from Public Health Scotland found that approximately 25% of mothers who gave birth between 2018 and 2022 had previous contact with mental health services, indicating an ongoing need for accessible support.
 Although it can be a great experience, being a mum is linked to a wide variety of challenges, including:

 Postnatal and antenatal depression